Harriet Tubman: Church, illness, and death

-As Tubman aged, the seizures, headaches, and her childhood head trauma continued to trouble her.
-At some point in the late 1890s, she underwent brain surgery at Boston's Massachusetts General Hospital.
-Unable to sleep because of pains and "buzzing" in her head, she asked a doctor if he could operate.
-He agreed and, in her words, "sawed open my skull, and raised it up, and now it feels more comfortable".
-She had received no anesthesia for the procedure and reportedly chose instead to bite down on a bullet, as she had seen Civil War soldiers do when their limbs were amputated.
+As Tubman aged, her childhood head trauma continued to trouble her.
+Unable to sleep because of pain and "buzzing" in her head, in the late 1890s she asked a doctor at Boston's Massachusetts General Hospital to operate.
+In her words, he "sawed open my skull, and raised it up, and now it feels more comfortable".
+She reportedly received no anesthesia and instead bit down on a bullet, as she had seen Civil War soldiers do when their limbs were amputated.

 By 1911, Tubman's body was so frail that she was admitted into the rest home named in her honor.
 A New York newspaper described her as "ill and penniless", prompting supporters to offer a new round of donations.
 Surrounded by friends and family members, she died of pneumonia on March 10, 1913.
-Just before she died, she told those in the room: "I go to prepare a place for you."
+Just before she died, she quoted the Gospel of John to those in the room: "I go away to prepare a place for you."
 Tubman was buried with semi-military honors at Fort Hill Cemetery in Auburn.

 Legacy

 Widely known and well-respected while she was alive, Tubman became an American icon in the years after she died.
-A survey at the end of the 20th century named her as one of the most famous civilians in American history before the Civil War, third only to Betsy Ross and Paul Revere.
+By the 1980s, Tubman had become one of American history's most famous figures.
 She inspired generations of African Americans struggling for equality and civil rights; she was praised by leaders across the political spectrum.
-The city of Auburn commemorated her life with a plaque on the courthouse.
-Although it showed pride for her many achievements, its use of dialect ("I nebber run my train off de track"), apparently chosen for its authenticity, has been criticized for undermining her stature as an American patriot and dedicated humanitarian.
-Nevertheless, the dedication ceremony was a powerful tribute to her memory, and Booker T. Washington delivered the keynote address.